sameerkhanna786/PredictHeartDisease/README.md

 <img src="Media/Thal Histogram.png">
 </p>

 There seems to be two different types of data we can see here.
 One type is organized into classes; for example Ca is organized into unique values.
 The other type follows a standard distribution with a range of values.
-We should handle the former type via dummy variables, and the former by scaling.
+We should handle the former type via dummy variables, and the latter by scaling.

 ## Classifier Testing

 Not all classifiers are equal; some are better suited for certain jobs.
 For this project, I decided to compare KNN, OLS (via RR with alpha = 0), RR, DT, RF and LogReg.

 Some of these classifiers have parameters that affect their accuracy.
-Before comapring them against one another, we first need to optimize these classifiers themselves.
+Before comparing them against one another, we first need to optimize these classifiers themselves.

 <p align="center">
 <img src="Media/KNNScores.png">